kubetail-org/edge-csrf/README.md

 pnpm test-all
 ```

-The test files are colocated with the source code in the `src/` directory, with the filename format `{name}.test.ts`.
+The test files are colocated with the source code in each package's `src/` directory, with the filename format `{name}.test.ts`.

 ### Build for production